 The logic there is sound.
 When you hug someone you are getting that X shape, and when you kiss someone, you are making that O face (Well, not that O-face, but maybe one leads to the other if you’re lucky).
 This brought to my attention a great conundrum in the discourse of XOXO meanings.
 Maybe you picked up on it, but in the Christian origin, X means kiss, while in my friends origin, X means hug.
 And we all know that XOXO translates to Hugs and Kisses, Hugs being first!
 Unfortunately I couldn’t find a true answer as to why this difference persists.
 We’ll just have to chalk it up as another great battle in the ongoing war of religious tradition versus modern logic.

-At this very moment in the year 2018 A.D., I would downgrade the use of XOXO from “romantic” to “casual.”
+These days, I would downgrade the use of XOXO from “romantic” to “casual.”
 It definitely seems to have lost some of its luster in the modern age.
 You get a sense that back in the day, when you got a letter that ended in XOXO, it was a big, butterflies-in-your-stomach-inducing, deal.
 And if you were the one writing it?
 Oh doctor, you were serious, and you knew what you were putting out there.

 Today however, it’s definitely a lighter affair.
 It kind of feels more like something you would get at the end of an incomprehensible text from your grandma, rather than a sexy text from your partner.
 It also seems like now it’s just an over-romanticized cliche running rampant throughout pop culture.
 To be totally honest, XOXO really just makes me think of Gossip Girl, and the sign off she’d use for every episode.
 It also brings to mind the popular top 40 hit “X’s and O’s” by Elle King, who is apparently Rob Schneider’s daughter.
 (I’d be hiding my true identity too, Elle).